 Whether it's planning a vacation, talking about money, divvying up household chores, or simply checking in with each other after a busy day, experts say these are the things you should do with your partner in order to further

 cultivate a "grown-ass" relationship.
-1. Sorting Out Your Finances
+1 Sorting Out Your Finances

 If you can see your relationship going the distance, one of the most mature things you can do as a couple is sit down and talk about your finances.
 "The reason for this is to make sure you are financially compatible,"

 Answering these questions will help kick off a bonafide relationship, as will the vulnerability of it all.
 Banks says nothing can bond a couple faster than breaking out a bank statement and being honest about your finances.

-2. Planning Out Your Holidays
+2 Planning Out Your Holidays

 worked out your holiday plans.
 And that's a good thing.
 "You both should either have a routine about whose family/friends you spend holidays with or be able to openly discuss what these special days will look like," marriage and family therapist Racine R. Henry, PhD, LMFT, tells Bustle.
 If you find yourself having to guess year after year, however, Henry says it may be time to have a talk.
 3 Spending Time Apart

 spending time apart — even if it's just for an hour or two.
 As Henry says, "The hallmark of a grown-ass relationship is knowing how to remain an independent individual.
 This does not mean you behave like you're single if your partner isn't in the room."
 But it does mean giving each other space when you need it, and having a life outside your relationship.
 4 Planning A Big Trip

 Planning a vacation is another way to instantly learn more about each other, while testing the the health of your relationship.
 "Whether it's a simple road trip or 10 days in Europe, you should be able to compromise on an itinerary, accommodations, etc.," says Henry.